AmitabhCh822/NFL-Combine-Performance-Prediction/README.md

 # NFL Combine Performance Prediction

-This repository houses a data analysis project which applies the K-Nearest Neighbors (KNN) algorithm to predict NFL Combine performance grades.
+This repository houses a data analysis project which applies the K Nearest Neighbors (KNN) algorithm to predict NFL Combine performance grades.
 The analysis uses a dataset from the 2014 NFL Combine, featuring player measurements and drill results.

 ## Project Structure